 Service

-DC HOSA — Future Health Professionals — Member, HOSA 100 Steering Committee.
-Focused on developing youth pathways into healthcare careers across the District.
+DC HOSA — Future Health Professionals — Member, HOSA 100 Advisory Council.
+Developing youth pathways into healthcare careers across the District.

 Available for consulting, advisory, and expert review engagements.